renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## gitUrl

 Override the default resolution for Git remote, e.g. to switch GitLab from HTTPS to SSH-based.
-Currently works for GitLab only.
+Currently works for Bitbucket Server and GitLab only.

 Possible values: